ethicalhackingplayground/mailsploit/README.md

 > python mailsploit.py

-If you use a free file hosting server like, https://nofile.io/
+> You will be prompt to type paste in a link, to do this, just upload it to a free file hosting server and copy the link

+https://nofile.io/

-You will be able to upload any file.
+You will be able to upload any files.

 happy hacking. ;)